 By Email: firstname.lastname@example.org

 stating the grounds upon which appeal is based.
 An appeal must be based on the grounds that the adverse decision was:

 - arbitrary, capricious, or otherwise in violation of Accreditation Standards or the ACPE Accreditation Manual;

 - not supported by substantial evidence in the record on which the adverse decision was based that could have substantially altered the outcome.

-The appellant bears the burden of proof to establish the basis of the appeal to the satisfaction of the appeal panel.
+The appellant bears the burden of proof to establish the appeal to the satisfaction of the appeal panel.

 - Within 21 days of receipt of notice from appellant, ACPE Executive Director or designee acknowledges receipt of appeal and: